 We live in a crazy age.
 The internet has made immense amounts of data available at incredible speeds, and a lot of the time the world feels like it’s in a, “Go!
 Go!
 Go!” state of mind.
-When everything gets so busy, it’s easier to act without thinking through the potential ramifications—especially when it comes to your privacy.
+When everything gets so busy, it’s easier to act without thinking through the potential ramifications—especially when it comes to your data protection and privacy.

 To make life a little easier, we’ve compiled a list of services and EDC gear that will help protect you, your information, and your privacy.
 Now you don’t have to waste time worrying about whether or not your sensitive information is secure, and you can spend your time on more honorable pursuits.